sam02-uni/pose/README.md

 * avl: maximum depth 223, leaves 57.

 Note that if you the run tool with option -l to produce all the leaves you must provide a depth that is at least one more than the maximum depth; otherwise, it will produce the leaves encountered up to depth - 1.

+A disclaimer: this tool is a prototype aimed at demonstrating the concept of POSE, not an application meant to run large-scale example.
+The tool is underoptimized, consequently slow and memory-consuming.
+If its execution crashes with a stack overflow error, crank up the stack memory with the Unix command ulimit -s.
+Expect in any case execution times to suddenly explode when states start to become big, which usually happens at high depths.
+I optimized to have decent time with the experiments in this repo, but on other programs your mileage may vary.